diegomarquez/game-builder/README.md

 - Have a common folder with all the game_objects and components used in all the examples.
     * Having them duplicated in every example is getting retarded.

+- Spike Performance Boost
+    - Back Buffer (Another canvas in memory)
+        - Stress example
+            - Current rendering Vs. Back buffer rendering
-- Spike Canvas caching.
+    - Canvas caching.
-    * Cache static drawings
+        * Cache static drawings (Drawing Renderer, NEW)
-    * Cache Images
+        * Cache Images (Bitmap renderer)

 - Handle Adding and removing of renderer in a similar fashion to other components

-- Method to merge objects
+- Clean up of pools.
+Bundles.

 -----------------------------------